What did Hunt do to the NHS – and how has he got away with it?

 Blaming staff – and roping in the media to help – was pretty bad form seeing as their goodwill (including ‘donating’ £1.5bn a year in unpaid overtime) was the only thing keeping the show on the road during the post-2010 squeeze on NHS funds and staff pay.
 In October 2014, 450,000 NHS staff walked out in the first strike by health workers in 32 years.

-But all this was just a foretaste of what was to come for doctors and other NHS workers.
+But all this was just a foretaste of what was to come for doctors, nurses and other health workers.

 In 2015, Hunt and Cameron promised a “7 day NHS”, but Hunt was slammed in May 2016 by parliament’s Public Accounts Committee who said the plan was “completely uncosted” and that Hunt’s department had made “no coherent attempt” to address the staffing impact of this pledge.

 Instead, the burden fell on junior doctors, upon whom Hunt attempted to impose a contract to work more anti-social hours.
-The first junior doctor strikes in 40 years followed, and forced Hunt back to the negotiating table.
+The first junior doctor strikes in 40 years took place in response in 2016, and forced Hunt back to the negotiating table.
 But Hunt went on to impose the contract despite another ballot with a clear rejection of the deal.

 Although Hunt likes to portray his victory over junior doctors as boding well for any potential negotiation with the EU, the legacy of that dispute (and his management of the NHS’s workforce in general) is in fact one of enormous ill will and brain drain, with frontline doctors and nurses leaving the NHS at alarming rates.
 Nursing saw a record vacancy rate of 41,722 nurses (11.8% of the entire nursing workforce) the month before Hunt departed.
 While Brexit is a factor, there’s huge demoralisation amongst NHS staff now aware they are struggling to provide safe care for patients.
 Meanwhile, Hunt scrapped the nurses’ training bursary, which resulted in applications to study nursing dropping two years in a row.